Aniket-Subudh1/BycrptX_AniketSubudhi_Jazzee2025/README.md

 ## 📌 Overview

-**HealNext** is not just a project—it's a mission to revolutionize Indian healthcare using Generative AI.
+**HealNex** is not just a project—it's a mission to revolutionize Indian healthcare using Generative AI.
 From rural clinics to urban hospitals, we aim to reduce inefficiencies, automate administrative overload, and empower both patients and healthcare providers with AI-driven tools.

 ---